 - Tap the circle icon to take a picture.

 - Tap the send arrow to send the message.

 - Check on the snap status below the person’s username on the Chat screen.
 If it reads “Pending…” and never shows delivered, or if the arrow next to their username appears gray, the user may have deleted you from their friend list.

 What If I Don’t Follow Them?

 But wait!
-We just assumed that you follow them.
+Both of those techniques assume that you are following the person.
 If you don’t follow them, then you wouldn’t see their snap score anyway, so that little trick won’t work.
 Unfortunately, there isn’t really a good way to tell if someone is or isn’t following you aside from that.

 - Add a photo to your story.

 - Click the Bitmoji, which will now be a preview of your story.

 - Tap the image in the list to view it.

 - Tap the eye icon in the lower left hand corner.